Are Doulas Covered by Insurance? A Guide for Expectant Families

 While it would be amazing for all insurance plans to recognize doula care as a standard part of birth and postpartum recovery, many families still choose to invest in support even without having coverage.

 Why?
-Because being cared for, heard, and supported can literally make all the difference in how you experience the early days of parenthood.
+Because being cared for, heard, and supported can literally make all the difference.

 Think of it like this: you wouldn’t hesitate to prepare your home with safe gear for your baby.
 Preparing yourself with emotional and practical support is just as valuable… If you’re still in doubt, you can try our Doula Cost Calculator!